 The Bitou Fire and Rescue Service of Plettenberg Bay is dedicated to providing a service to the entire community, which are all walks of life, all races, all genders, all ages and all religions.
 In our efforts to improve quality of life and peace of mind, we render a service that is equitable.
-The service has it challenges, and members are remaining hopeful that Council will commit to needs and standards and support funding and development that is required to close the gap of service currently and where it should be.
+The service has it challenges, and members are remaining hopeful that Council will commit to needs, standards, support funding, and development that is required to close the gap of service currently and where it should be as aligned to the amendments of the Acts.